Jonathan2251/lbd/source/llvmstructure.rst

   %e = fadd %d, %b
   ...

-The Instruction Selection Process will translate this two IR DAG node (fmul %a, %c) (fadd %d, %b) into one machine instruction DAG node (**fmadd**
+the Instruction Selection Process will translate this two IR DAG node (fmul %a, %c) (fadd %d, %b) into one machine instruction DAG node (**fmadd**
 %a, %c, %b), rather than translate them into two machine instruction nodes **fmul** and **fadd** if the FMADDS is appear before FMUL and FADD in your td